 The Bible tells us that “there was a man in their synagogue with an unclean spirit.
 And he cried out, saying, “Let us alone!
 What have we to do with You, Jesus of Nazareth?
 Did You come to destroy us?
 I know who You are—the Holy One of God!”
 But Jesus rebuked him, saying, “Be quiet, and come out of him!”
 (Mark 1:23-25).

-1-The rebuke was given because the spirit addressed Him as the Messiah.
-Jesus well knew that an open claim to the Messiah-ship at this time would only prejudice many minds against Him.
-Furthermore, the turbulent political situation in Palestine produced many false messiahs, who proposed to lead their countrymen in revolt against Rome (Acts 5:36, 37), and Jesus sought to avoid being considered a political messiah in the popular sense.
+1-The reproach was given because the spirit addressed Him as the Messiah.
+The Savior well knew that an open claim to the Messiah-ship at this time would only prejudice many minds against Him.
+Furthermore, the turbulent political situation in Palestine produced many false messiahs, who proposed to lead their countrymen in revolt against Rome (Acts 5:36, 37), and the Savior sought to avoid being considered a political messiah in the popular sense.
 This would have blinded the people to the true nature of His mission and have offered the authorities a pretext for silencing His labors.

-Jesus told the disciples of John who asked Him “Are You the Coming One, or do we look for another?”
+The Savior told the disciples of John who asked Him, “Are You the Coming One, or do we look for another?”
 Jesus answered and said to them, “Go and tell John the things which you hear and see: The blind see and the lame walk; the lepers are cleansed and the deaf hear; the dead are raised up and the poor have the gospel preached to them.
-And blessed is he who is not offended because of Me” (Matt.
-11:2–6).
-Jesus wants His followers to build their faith on evidence and not just on mere words.
+And blessed is he who is not offended because of Me” (Matthew 11:2–6).
+The Son of God wanted His followers to build their faith on evidence and not just on mere words.

 In His service,